 Growlers are becoming more popular for selling craft beer.
 Many brewpubs and breweries are opting for this packaging method, and you can even find a few growler refill stations at stores that specialize in selling beer.
 It's a great way to explore beers on tap for a minimal price, and many beer drinkers prefer it to the average six-pack of cans.
 However, if you choose to go the growler route, you will need to take special care of the beer.

 - Always rinse the growler clean as soon as it's empty.
 Soap shouldn't be necessary, just a thorough hot water rinse until the growler smells clean.
 Allow it to dry completely before sealing it again.

-- Refrigerate a growler to maximize the beer's shelf-life.
-Unopened, the beer should be good for 7-10 days.
-You have about 2-3 days to drink the beer after opening before the beer begins to go flat.
+- Refrigerate a growler to maximize the beer's shelf life.
+Unopened, the beer should be good for seven to 10 days.
+You have about two to three days to drink the beer after opening before the beer begins to go flat.

 Where to Buy Growlers

 Thanks to the craft beer movement, it is easier than ever to find a growler.
 Most stores that specialize in homebrewing and winemaking sell growlers of various sizes and they are surprisingly inexpensive.

 If you have a local brewery or brewpub that sell growlers, you can often buy a growler directly from them.
 Some sell the jugs outright, and others require a deposit in hopes that you will return it or ask for a refill when you're done.